 Please click the link below:

 Ann and I met in a support group for caregivers.
 There was a special chemistry between us despite the 14 years that separated us.
 Our personalities clicked, we could finish each others sentences.
 Even though we had very different backgrounds, we were in the same place emotionally.
 We were drawn to each other to share our day-to- day experiences, frustrations, hopes, and fears.

 Our men, Jim and Ralph, were becoming close in their support group for folks diagnosed with dementia.
 They were both sensitive and caring guys.
 The four of us met monthly for lunch, and shared some family get-togethers.
 So as not to hurt our spouses, Ann and I really needed time away from them to share what we were going through.
 But as time marched on, that idea of leaving them alone became more and more impossible.
 It led us to e-mailing each other with descriptions of our days and the wide swings of emotion that we experienced as caregivers.
 Without realizing it, we had become each other's primary emotional support.
 It was that invaluable bond that helped us to come out of the dementia experience healthier and happier people!

-Ann was a stay-at-home mom who only joined the work force after her children were "mostly grown".
+Ann was a stay-at-home mom who only joined the work force after her four children were "mostly grown".
 She held many jobs in health related fields.
-She volunteers cuddling babies at our local hospital, and is an advising member of the residents committee for the senior living community where she lives.
+She volunteers cuddling babies at our local hospital, and is an council member of the residents' committee for the senior living community where she lives.
 She loves needle work, music, reading, and overnights with her grandchildren.

 . . . .